 Over 100 different types of terpenes have been identified in the cannabis plant, with flavor profiles ranging from “cheesy” to “piney.”
 It’s these pungent oils that give each cannabis strain its own distinctive citrus, mint, berry, spicy, woody, or clove-like flavor.
 Just like a fine wine, many factors affect a plant’s terpene development – climate, weather, age, maturation, soil type, and fertilizers, to name a few.

-Modern Canna Science (MCS) tests terpene content because we know that understanding the unique fingerprint of a particular cannabis strain is paramount to providing consumers with the right product for their needs.
+Modern Canna tests terpene content because we know that understanding the unique fingerprint of a particular cannabis strain is paramount to providing consumers with the right product for their needs.

 Terpenes are about so much more than flavor.
 More and more, the influence of terpenes are being studied for their psychoactive and physiological effects.
 Terpenes, too, bind to receptor sites in the brain to affect the production of dopamine and serotonin.
 Terpenes work in concert to catalyze or inhibit the effects of other compounds (like THC) in the body.
-Certain terpenes are associated with stress relief, easing pain, aiding sleep, improving focus, and diminishing nausea.
+Certain terpenes are associated with relieving stress, pain, aiding sleep, improving focus, and diminishing nausea.

 Terpenes are a set of simple organic molecules present in all living organisms.
 Most of the flavors and aromas of plants derive from their terpenes.
 You can find myrcene in thyme and hops, limonene in citrus fruits, and linalool in cinnamon and mint, for example.
 In the wild, terpenes work — in the most basic sense — to attract pollinators and repel predators.

-Terpene analysis is beneficial for plant cultivators, healthcare providers, and patients alike, as it helps:
+Terpene analysis is beneficial for plant cultivators, processors, healthcare providers, and consumers alike, as it helps:

 - Determine the types and amounts of individual terpenes present in a strain